Essentially the collected works, Poems has gone through three editions, the latest in 2005.

 The poem confronts “it,” that which is “less” than the “yes and no” of the dialectic of presence and absence of ontology.
 The poem can extend “it” only the flatness of a demotic denial.
 Nonetheless, the very contrast of idioms in the language splits the poem away from the conclusion it seeks to effect: “stuff it.”
 The subject receives from what is other even the message he emits.

-It must ultimately be emphasized that it was the aim of Prynne’s project to endorse an aesthetics of reflection.
-His use of chiasmus was recuperated as an incarnational aesthetics of mimesis, whereby the high was embodied in the low, the low in the high.
+It must ultimately be emphasized that it Prynne’s project is to endorse an aesthetics of reflection.
+His use of chiasmus is often recuperated as an incarnational aesthetics of mimesis, whereby the high was embodied in the low, the low in the high.
 The figure of such an aesthetics is paradox, implying circularity and closure.
 By effectively foreclosing the play of word over word, Prynne was able to reify the structure of his poetry, and make it both subject and object of its own processes.
-Instead of being viewed as an effect of signification, the poems become things--real entities--in their own right.
+Instead of being viewed as an effect of signification, the poems become things—real entities—in their own right.
 In this sense of the poem as thing he followed the mainstream of Anglo-American modernism.

 Prynne’s writing is, undoubtedly, the most audacious of postwar English poetry.
 In vindicating the tradition from which it emerges, his writing erases that tradition.
 The attempt to present poetry as what exemplifies a universal and aesthetic mode of cognition, as a direct glimpse of the truth, subverts itself, allowing itself to be read in the terms of a specific practice of writing.
 By taking language to the limits set by its own assumptions of the poetic, Prynne’s work effects the recognition of those assumptions for what they are: misrecognitions, ideologies.
 By opening onto an elsewhere, an excess, a beyond, Prynne’s work, in spite of itself, has explored the conditions for the language that speaks always too early, or too late.

-Prynne’s most recent book, The Oval Window (1983), takes these issues further.
-Combining the syntactic flexibility of the earlier writing with the poetic density of the later, The Oval Window confirms that the poetry of Jeremy Prynne is that of a major English poet.
+Prynne’s book, The Oval Window (1983), takes these issues further.
+Combining the syntactic flexibility of the earlier writing with the poetic density of the later, The Oval Window and later writings have only confirmed that the poetry of Jeremy Prynne is that of a major English poet.
+Prynne has continued to publish collections of poetry and translation, including Bands Around the Throat (1987), Not-You (1993), Her Weasels Wild Returning (1993), Triodes (1999), Biting the Air (2003), To Pollen (2006), and Kazoo Dreamboats; or, On What There Is (2011), among others.

 - Force of Circumstance and Other Poems (London: Routledge & Kegan Paul, 1962).